-A warning insight from the GLRI is an increasing polarization in global labour market resilience, exacerbated by AI.
+There is in an increasing polarisation in global market resilience, exacerbated by AI

 This divergence is particularly evident in regional patterns.
 The previous example of Sub-Saharan Africa highlights the risk that the rise of AI will exacerbate global inequalities.
 Figure 8 shows that the distribution of AI-related capabilities across countries is significantly wider than traditional labour market metrics, creating larger gaps between leading and lagging nations.
 In fact, the disparity between the top (10th percentile) and bottom (90th percentile) resilient countries, is twice as high for AI-related performance compared to non-AI-related performance.